-AGI is a holding company.
-AGI has two subsidiaries, Aspen University and USU.
-On March 13, 2012, the Company was recapitalized in a reverse merger and acquired Aspen University.
+AGI is an education technology holding company.
+AGI has three subsidiaries, Aspen University, Aspen Nursing, Inc. and USU.
+On March 13, 2012, the Company acquired Aspen University.
 On December 1, 2017, the Company acquired USU.

-Aspen's vision is to make college affordable again in America.
+AGI leverages its education technology infrastructure and expertise to allow its two universities, Aspen University and United States University, to deliver on the vision of making college affordable again.
 Because we believe higher education should be a catalyst to our students' long-term economic success, we exert financial prudence by offering affordable tuition that is one of the greatest values in higher education.